 Next, the stunning riverside city of Coimbra.
 As mentioned, the city sits beside the Mondego river.
 It used to be the capital of Portugal from 1121 to 1225 and was also occupied by the Romans.
 This is good for drone operators as this means the city is filled with old and historic buildings as well as aqueducts.
 The city is considered to be very culturally diverse and the University of Coimbra, built in 1290, is still standing today – it has been relocated a few times but the university is still in operation.
 This is another fantastic and historic building to capture using your drone.
 However, some of the best shots would be taken by the river making use of the sun and water.

 To conclude, Portugal is by far one of the best choices to go and fly your drone.
 The country has very relaxed rules but they must still be followed very carefully nonetheless.
-Portugal is filled with stunning beaches and beautiful, historic buildings.
+Portugal is filled with stunning beaches and beautiful, historic buildings – some of the many reasons to move to Portugal.
 You are sure to get some incredible shots of the country, as long as you have prior permission, and you won’t want to leave in a hurry!